GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 2. Custom styling applied to the modal interface.

 == Changelog ==

+= 1.4.3 =
+* Removed the "Try Again" outcome from the default prize configuration so every spin pays out a voucher by default.
+* Updated plugin version metadata to 1.4.3 for this prize lineup refresh.

 = 1.4.2 =
 * Updated the in-app campaign date so the wheel and modal highlight the refreshed schedule for the latest giveaway window.